 The port lites are secured by adjustable dogs.
 The dogs should be adjusted so they are tight enough to seal the window in the closed position, but not so tight that they are difficult to latch.
 The dogs are adjusted by turning a screw.
 The screw increases or decreases the pressure on each dog.
-The screen must be removed prior to closing the port light to ensure a water resistant seal except on the ST 310 where the screen is fixed in place.
+The screen must be removed prior to closing the port light to ensure a water resistant seal.